Baltimore: Economy

 The city is home to the Johns Hopkins Hospital.
 Other large companies in Baltimore include Under Armour, BRT Laboratories, Cordish Company, Legg Mason, McCormick & Company, T. Rowe Price, and Royal Farms.
 A sugar refinery owned by American Sugar Refining is one of Baltimore's cultural icons.
-Nonprofits based in Baltimore include Lutheran Services in America and Catholic Relief Services.
+Nonprofits based in Baltimore include Lutheran Services in America, Catholic Relief Services and Jhpiego.

-Almost a quarter of the jobs in the Baltimore region were in science, technology, engineering, and math as of mid-2013, a fact attributed in part to the city's extensive undergraduate and graduate schools; maintenance and repair experts were included in this count.
+Almost a quarter of the jobs in the Baltimore region were in science, technology, engineering, and mathematics as of mid-2013, a fact attributed in part to the city's extensive undergraduate and graduate schools; maintenance and repair experts were included in this count.

 Port

 The center of international commerce for the region is the World Trade Center Baltimore.
 It houses the Maryland Port Administration and U.S. headquarters for major shipping lines.
 Baltimore is ranked 9th for total dollar value of cargo and 13th for cargo tonnage for all U.S. ports.
 In 2014, total cargo moving through the port totaled 29.5 million tons, down from 30.3 million tons in 2013.
 The value of cargo traveling through the port in 2014 came to $52.5 billion, down from $52.6 billion in 2013.
 The Port of Baltimore generates $3 billion in annual wages and salary, as well as supporting 14,630 direct jobs and 108,000 jobs connected to port work.
-In 2014, the port also generated more than $300 million in taxes.
-It serves over 50 ocean carriers making nearly 1,800 annual visits.
+In 2014, the port generated more than $300 million in taxes.

+The port serves over 50 ocean carriers, making nearly 1,800 annual visits.
 Among all U.S. ports, Baltimore is first in handling automobiles, light trucks, farm and construction machinery; and imported forest products, aluminum, and sugar.
 The port is second in coal exports.
-The Port of Baltimore's cruise industry, which offers year-round trips on several lines supports over 500 jobs and brings in over $90 million to Maryland's economy annually.
-Growth at the port continues with the Maryland Port Administration plans to turn the southern tip of the former steel mill into a marine terminal, primarily for car and truck shipments, but also for anticipated new business coming to Baltimore after the completion of the Panama Canal expansion project.
+The Port of Baltimore's cruise industry, which offers year-round trips on several lines, supports over 400 jobs and brings in over $63 million to Maryland's economy annually.